ConnorChristie/code-optim/README.md

 * **Zero-Effort Optimization:** Fix performance issues automatically during development.
 No more performance debt or slow code in production.
 Your users get the fastest possible experience without manual optimization work.

+* **Research-Driven Innovation:** Continuously integrate cutting-edge optimization techniques from academic research and industry breakthroughs.
+Stay ahead with the latest advances in compiler design, parallel processing, and algorithmic improvements.

 * **Compound Benefits:** Every optimization multiplies across your entire user base.
 Small improvements create massive impact at scale - when thousands of users interact with your system, milliseconds become hours of saved time.

 ## Features